Tertiary education: Italy

 Sapienza University of Rome.
-It was founded in 1303 and is as such one of the world's oldest universities, and with 122,000 students, it is the largest university in Europe.
+Founded in 1303, it is one of the world's oldest universities, and with 122,000 students the largest university in Europe.

-Education in Italy is compulsory from 6 to 16 years of age, and is divided into five stages: kindergarten (scuola dell'infanzia), primary school (scuola primaria or scuola elementare), lower secondary school (scuola secondaria di primo grado or scuola media inferiore), upper secondary school (scuola secondaria di secondo grado or scuola media superiore) and university (università).
+Education in Italy is compulsory from 6 to 16 years of age and is divided into five stages: kindergarten (scuola dell'infanzia), primary school (scuola primaria or scuola elementare), lower secondary school (scuola secondaria di primo grado or scuola media inferiore), upper secondary school (scuola secondaria di secondo grado or scuola media superiore) and university (università).
 Education is free in Italy and free education is available to children of all nationalities who are residents in Italy.
 Italy has both a private and public education system.

 The Polytechnic University of Milan is the city's oldest university, founded in 1863.
 It is the best university in Italy.

 Università Cattolica del Sacro Cuore, an Italian private research university founded in 1921.
 Its main campus is located in Milan, Italy, with satellite campuses in Brescia, Piacenza, Cremona and Rome.
 Degrees are offered both in Italian and in English.

 Italy has a large and international network of public or state-affiliated universities and schools offering degrees in higher education.
 State-run universities of Italy constitute the main percentage of tertiary education in Italy and are managed under the supervision of Italian's Ministry of Education.

-Italian universities are among the oldest universities in the world; the University of Bologna (founded in 1088) notably, is the oldest one ever; also, University of Naples Federico II is the world's oldest state-funded university in continuous operation.
+Italian universities are among the oldest universities in the world.
+Notably, the University of Bologna (founded in 1088) is the oldest extant university.
+Also, University of Naples Federico II is the world's oldest state-funded university in continuous operation.
 Most universities in Italy are state-supported.
 33 Italian universities were ranked among the world's top 500 in 2019, the third-largest number in Europe after the United Kingdom and Germany.

-There are also a number of Superior Graduate Schools (Grandes écoles) or Scuola Superiore Universitaria, which offer officially recognized titles, including the Diploma di Perfezionamento equivalent to a Doctorate, Dottorato di Ricerca i.e. Research Doctorate or Doctor Philosophiae i.e. PhD.
+There are also a number of Superior Graduate Schools (Grandes écoles) or Scuola Superiore Universitaria, which offer officially recognized titles, including the Diploma di Perfezionamento, equivalent to a Doctorate, Dottorato di Ricerca, i.e., Research Doctorate or Doctor Philosophiae.
 Some of them also organize master's degree courses.
-There are three Superior Graduate Schools with "university status", three institutes with the status of Doctoral Colleges, which function at graduate and post-graduate level.
-Nine further schools are direct offshoots of the universities (i.e. do not have their own 'university status').
-The first one is the Scuola Normale Superiore di Pisa (founded in 1810 by Napoleon as a branch of École Normale Supérieure), taking the model of organization from the famous École Normale Supérieure.
-These institutions are commonly referred to as "Schools of Excellence" (i.e. "Scuole di Eccellenza").
+There are three Superior Graduate Schools with "university status" and three institutes with the status of Doctoral Colleges, which function at the graduate and post-graduate levels, respectively.
+Nine further schools are direct offshoots of the universities, i.e., do not have their own 'university status'.
+One is the Scuola Normale Superiore di Pisa (founded in 1810 by Napoleon as a branch of École Normale Supérieure), borrowing its model of organization from the École Normale Supérieure.
+These institutions are commonly referred to as "Schools of Excellence" (i.e., "Scuole di Eccellenza").